278th Armored Cavalry Regiment: Operation Iraqi Freedom III

 The 278th ACR (278th RCT) deployed in support of Operation Iraqi Freedom III (2004–2005) from late November 2004 until November 2005 under the command of COL Dennis Adams.
-The 278th mobilized out of Camp Shelby, MS beginning in June 2004 with roughly 3800 members.
+The 278th mobilized out of Camp Shelby, MS beginning in June 2004 with roughly 5800 members.
 Its major attachments were the 1/128th Infantry (the "Eagle Battalion"), Wisconsin National Guard, and the 386th Engineers from the Texas National Guard.

-While conducting mobilization training at Camp Shelby, the three Armored Cavalry Troops of each Squadron were equipped with nine M1A1 Abrams main battle tanks, 13 M3A2 Bradley fighting vehicles, and two 120mm mortar carriers.
-The Howitzer Battery had six 155mm M109A6 howitzers and four M3A2 Bradleys for the fire support teams and the Tank Company had 14 more M1A1s.
-Each Armored Cavalry Squadron also had two additional M1A1s for the squadron commanders and their operations officers (S-3).
+While conducting mobilization training at Camp Shelby, the three armored cavalry troops of each squadron were equipped with nine M1A1 Abrams main battle tanks, 13 M3A2 Bradley fighting vehicles, and two 120 mm mortar carriers.
+The howitzer battery had eight M109A6 howitzers and four Bradleys for the fire support teams while the tank company had 14 more M1A1s.
+Each armored cavalry squadron also had two additional M1A1s for the squadron commanders and their operations officers (S-3).

 The 278th RCT took over from the 30th BCT, North Carolina, commanded by BG Danny Hickman on Christmas Eve 2004 at FOB Caldwell where the regimental headquarters was established.
 Initially the 278th RCT fell under Task Force Danger and the 1st Infantry Division.
 In February 2005 the 278th became part of Task Force Liberty commanded by the 42nd Infantry Division.
 The 1/278th and the 386th Engineer Battalion were located at FOB Caldwell along with the regimental HQ.
 The regiment operated along the Iranian border in the Diyala Province and in the center of an ethnic triangle formed by Arabs, Kurds and Turkomen in the Salah Ah Din Province.
 Each squadron was assigned to a FOB (forward operating base) and detachments sent to other locations, with some performing convoy escort missions from Kuwait to Mosul.
 The 101st Airborne Division (AASLT) replaced the 278th RCT upon the 278th's redeployment to the United States.